siyu2002/SC1015_Predict_Laptop_Price/README.md

 2. Removing variables that are not useful for ML analysis

 Input for the ML model: SSD, ScreenResolution, Company, RAM, CPU_company and CPU_model
-Output: Laptop Price in Euros
+<br />Output: Laptop Price in Euros

 # Machine Learning Tools utilised:
 We have utilised a form of supervised learning: